ToffoluttiVittorio/Jupyter-Tutorial/README.md

 # Jupyter-Tutorial

-To open the tutorial, download the jupyter file and open it in google colab.
+To open the tutorial, download the "Jupyter_tutorial.ipynb" and open it in google colab.